Menditect/documentation/additional/01-howtos/08-tips-and-tricks/handle-files.md

 # Handle files

-MTA does not (yet) allow uploading a **FileDocument** into your App.
+MTA does not (yet) allow uploading a `FileDocument` into your Test App.

 This also means, that using Binary attributes is not (yet) supported.

-If it is necessary to test a process that includes or requires uploading a file, it is recommended to perform these steps:
+However, there are some ways to include the Uploading and Downloading of files into your test process.
+Using a [UI testscript](../design-tests/test-ui-with-mta) is the recommended approach.

+It is also possible to use an extension microflow inside the Test App to create the files.

+## Duplicate existing FileDocument

 - Create (if not yet exists) an MTA extension module in the tested App.
+- Add a User to the module.
-- Add an entity that inherits from FileDocument.
+- Add an entity that inherits from FileDocument or Image, for instance `MyPdfFile`.
-- Add an attribute that can be used to uniquely identify an uploaded file.
+- Give the User full access to that entity.
-- Build a page to upload files into this entity.
+- Build a NewEdit Page to upload files of this type.
 - Create a microflow with only a single (Java) Duplicate File Document action from the Community Commons module.
 It should look like this:
 ![Duplicate File Document microflow](../images/duplicate-filedoc.png)